luizricardodelima/eve/README.md

 ## Changelog

-- **(under development usability)** Changed the deprecated phpExcel library to PHP_XLSXWriter (https://github.com/mk-j/PHP_XLSXWriter).
-Although PHPExcel (Now PHPSpreadsheet) is good, this application perform basic exports and a simpler library will consume less resources and new deploys will be faster (PHPExcel has too many files).
-- **(under development feature)** New Password Retrieval dynamics - An expirable access is sent to users e-mail.
-After access this code, user is prompted to change his password.
 - 2020-12-16 **(usability)** Now using the flags from the project RegionFlags (https://github.com/google/region-flags)
 - 2020-12-16 **(bug fix)** Now the sender email is not automatically copied from "username" from e-mail configuration, since it is explicity defined (see below).
 - 2020-12-16 **(feature)** "fromname" e-mail configuration was replaced by "sendername" and "senderemail".
-PHPMAiler was updated to the newest version so far (6.2.0)
+PHPMailer was updated to the newest version so far (6.2.0)
 - 2020-10-04 **(feature)** Payment groups.
 Several different payments separated by groups.
 - 2020-09-30 **(usability)** Password change is now translatable
 - 2020-07-15 **(feature)** New Payment model with configurable options and simplified payment plugins.